 Letter of Nomination

-A letter of nomination, written by an established scientist, must include an evaluation of the nominees research and address the innovation and the impact that research completed by the nominee has on the discipline and the future of the field.
-Letters of nomination must be submitted separately by the letter writer using the Letter of Recommendation Form.
+One (1) letter of nomination, written by an established scientist, must include an evaluation of the nominees research and address the innovation and the impact that research completed by the nominee has on the discipline and the future of the field.
+Multiple letters of support should not be provided for a candidate's nomination.

-All of the above required materials must be included in one PDF document and submitted through the Award Application Form before the deadline above.
-Letters of recommendation may be submitted separately by the letter writer using the Letter of Recommendation Form.
+All of the above required materials (except for the letter of nomination) must be included in one PDF document and submitted through the online application form by March 30, 2024.